Travellers Fare: Innovations

 In the early 1980s, under improved management, the standard of food became more diverse.
 New brands were introduced such as Quicksnack.
 Turnover at stations increased 61% from £46m in 1982 to £74m in 1987.
 Before 1985 operating losses at stations were averaging around £4m a year, which from 1985 became surpluses.
 Although the station catering was turning a profit, the catering on board the trains was not, and operating losses for these were around £6m a year in the mid-1980s.
 In May 1986, catering on-board trains became the responsibility of InterCity and not Travellers-Fare, which had a wider range of food from the buffet car.

 The brand did not have enough penetration to sell on the trains; its on-board full (cooked) breakfasts had a lot of popularity nonetheless (around 500,000 a year in the 1980s) in the dining car (first class).
-The British Rail sandwich was not a big seller on trains.

 Private ownership

-By 1986 the private sector was running the catering at 85 stations.
-Standards were improving under private ownership, which led to 96 more stations being put under private operation in 1987.
+By 1986 the private sector was running the catering at 85 stations, which led to 96 more stations being put under private operation in 1987.

 As a precursor to the privatisation of British Rail, the company was sold to a management buyout team backed by 3i in December 1988.
 It had been bought for £12.5m, and had 270 outlets and around 3,200 employees.
 Travellers Fare Ltd (2184010) had been formed on 27 October 1987.

 It was subsequently acquired in November 1992 by Compass Group for £31.7m, who merged it with their airport, retail and leisure businesses to form Select Service Partner (SSP) in 1997.
 It stopped trading as Travellers Fare on 4 March 1997.
-Compass sold SSP to two consortia led by EQT Partners and Macquarie Bank in 2006 for £1.8bn.
+Compass sold SSP to two consortia led by EQT AB and Macquarie Bank in 2006 for £1.8bn.